glocalcoop/activistnetwork-OLD/wp-content/plugins/network-latest-posts/readme.txt

 * @thumbnail_wh       : Thumbnails size, width and height in pixels, while using the shortcode or a function this parameter must be passed like: '80x80'
 * @thumbnail_class    : Thumbnail class, set a custom class (alignleft, alignright, center, etc)
 * @thumbnail_filler   : Placeholder to use if the post's thumbnail couldn't be found, options: placeholder, kittens, puppies (what?..
 I can be funny sometimes)
-* @thumbnail_custom   : Pull thumbnails from custom fields
+* @thumbnail_custom   : Pull thumbnails from custom fields (true or false), thumbnail parameter must be true
-* @thumbnail_field    : Specify the custom field for thumbnail URL
+* @thumbnail_field    : Custom field which contains the custom thumbnail URL
-* @thumbnail_url      : Custom thumbnail URL
+* @thumbnail_url      : Custom thumbnail filler URL
 * @custom_post_type   : Specify a custom post type: post, page or something-you-invented
 * @category           : Category or categories you want to display.
 Ex: cats,dogs means, retrieve posts containing the categories cats or dogs
 * @tag                : Same as categoy WordPress treats both taxonomies the same way; by the way, you can pass one or many (separated by commas)
 * @paginate           : Display results by pages, if used then the parameter posts_per_page must be specified, otherwise pagination won't be displayed
 * @posts_per_page     : Set the number of posts to display by page (paginate must be activated)
-* @display_content    : When true then post content will be displayed instead of excertps
+* @display_content    : Display post content instead of excerpt (false by default)
-* @excerpt_length     : Set the excerpt's length in case you think it's too long for your needs Ex: 40 means, 40 words
+* @excerpt_length     : Set the excerpt's length in case you think it's too long for your needs Ex: 40 means, 40 words (55 by default)
 * @auto_excerpt       : If true then it will generate an excerpt from the post content, it's useful for those who forget to use the Excerpt field in the post edition page
 * @excerpt_trail      : Set the type of trail you want to append to the excerpts: text, image.
 The text will be _more_, the image is inside the plugin's img directory and it's called excerpt_trail.png
 * @full_meta          : Display the date and the author of the post, for the date/time each blog time format will be used
 * @sort_by_date       : Sorting capabilities, this will take all posts found (regardless their blogs) and sort them in order of recency, putting newest first
 * @sort_by_blog       : Sort by blog ID
-* @sorting_order      : Specify the sorting order: 'newer' means from newest to oldest posts, 'older' means from oldest to newest.
-Asc and desc for blog IDs
+* @sorting_order      : Specify the sorting order: 'newer' means from newest to oldest posts, 'older' means from oldest to newest. asc/desc are used when blog ID is true
 * @sorting_limit      : Limit the number of posts to display.
 Ex: 5 means display 5 posts from all those found (even if 20 were found, only 5 will be displayed)
 * @post_status        : Specify the status of the posts you want to display: publish, new, pending, draft, auto-draft, future, private, inherit, trash
-* @css_style          : Use a custom CSS style instead of the one included by default, useful if you want to customize the front-end display: filename (without extension), this file must be located where your active theme CSS style is located
+* @css_style          : Use a custom CSS style instead of the one included by default, useful if you want to customize the front-end display: filename (without extension), this file must be located where your active theme CSS style is located, this parameter should be used only once by page (it will affect all shorcodes/widgets included in that page)
 * @wrapper_list_css   : Custom CSS classes for the list wrapper
 * @wrapper_block_css  : Custom CSS classes for the block wrapper
 * @instance           : This parameter is intended to differenciate each instance of the widget/shortcode/function you use, it's required in order for the asynchronous pagination links to work
-* @random             : Pull random posts (possible values: true or false, false by default)
+* @random             : Pull random articles
 * @post_ignore        : Post ID(s) to ignore (default null) comma separated values ex: 1 or 1,2,3 > ignore posts ID 1 or 1,2,3 (post ID 1 = Hello World)
 * @alert_msg          : Alert Message when NLPosts can't find posts matching the values specified by user
 * @use_pub_date       : Display the most recently published posts first regardless of the blog they come from
 * @honor_sticky       : Sort sticky posts to the top of the list, ordered by requested sort order

 == Changelog ==

+= 3.6 =
+* Added filters for custom HTML tags.

+= 3.5.6 =
+* Bug in translation file fixed, Greek (el) was being used as Hebrew (he_IL).

 = 3.5.5 =
 * New parameter: use_pub_date which allow users to sort posts by publication date instead of modification date.